embecosm/dcEmb/man/source/howto.rst

     };

-As well as the :code:`parameters()` and :code:`timeseries_length()` parameters, which we use in our function defninitions for the parameters our generative model will use, and the length of the timeseries it produces, we also pass it :code:`select_response_vars()`.
+As well as the :code:`parameters()` and :code:`timeseries_length()` parameters, which we use in our function definitions for the parameters our generative model will use, and the length of the timeseries it produces, we also pass it :code:`select_response_vars()`.
 This is a variable that we will use later in order to match up our generative models outputs to our training data.